swiftlang/swift-evolution/proposals/0000-count-and-contains-for-collection.md

 `StringProtocol` has a [`contains<T>(_ other: T)`](https://developer.apple.com/documentation/swift/stringprotocol/2923423-contains) method as part of the `NSString` compatibility API, which can become a special case of the proposed method, thus avoiding breaking changes and redundancy.

 ### Arrays and Data
-There is neither a way nor a relatively short workaround for counting the number of occurrences of a given subcollection in a collection or verify whether an ordered collection contains a given subcollection.
+There is neither a way nor a relatively short workaround for counting the occurrences of a given subcollection in a collection or verify whether an ordered collection contains a given subcollection.
 It is sensible to wonder and have a efficient way to find out if or how many times a sequence occurs in instances of `Data`, `Array` and other ordered collections.

 ## Proposed solution

 ### `contains`
-The `contains` method is naturally used similarly to its analogue for an element:
+The `contains` method is naturally used similar to its analogue for a single element:

 ``` swift
 let array = [1, 2, 3, 4, 5]